dawid-wolinski/job-listings-data-pipeline/README.md

 ===

 In this pipeline the data from the Polish job listings website https://www.pracuj.pl/ is extracted, transformed and loaded into data warehouse.
-It consists of two Python scripts: the web scraping tool and the transformation tool.
+It consists of two Python scripts: the web scraping tool and the transforming tool.

 ## Architecture
 ![diagram-pipeline](https://user-images.githubusercontent.com/45266505/165622680-93a170a0-90ba-4d4b-9748-fb5248a10b4f.png)